amplitude/ampli-examples/ios/swift/v2/AmpliSwiftSampleApp/README.md

 ### Setup the project
 You will need to do the following before running the app.
-1.Set up environment variable with your API keys
+1. Set up environment variable with your API keys
    1. Go to `Edit Scheme > Run > Arguments > Environment Variables` section
    2. Set your Amplitude API key with name `AMPLITUDE_API_KEY`
-2. `pod install`
-3. Open `AmpliSwiftSampleApp.xcworkspace` with Xcode
+2. Open `AmpliSwiftSampleApp.xcodeproj` with Xcode

 ### Run the app
 You can run the app using the events from our sample tracking plan.